axel-kaliff/axel-kaliff/README.md

-- 👋 Hi, I’m @axel-kaliff
+# 👋 Hi, I’m @axel-kaliff

-- 👀 I’m interested in Machine Learning and Deep Neural Nets
+- 👀 I like to build Machine Learning projects using Deep Learning and every new technology I can get my hands on
-- 🌱 I’m currently learning Scalable Deep Learning and Reinforcement Learning
+- 🌱 I’m currently leveling up my skills in Scalable Deep Learning and Reinforcement Learning
 - - 📫 How to reach me: akaliff@kth.se

 <!---